-Montclair State’s interdisciplinary Medieval and Early Modern Studies Seminar is co-convened by the Departments of History, Modern Languages and Literatures, Classics and General Humanities, Philosophy, Spanish and Latino Studies, and English.
-The seminar brings together interested faculty and graduate students from across the university and the region to consider new research in the fields of medieval and early modern studies.
+Montclair State’s interdisciplinary Medieval and Early Modern Studies Seminar is co-convened by the Departments of Classics and General Humanities, English, History, Philosophy, Religion, Spanish and Latino Studies, and World Languages and Cultures.
+The seminar brings together interested faculty and graduate students to hear about and discuss new research in medieval and early modern studies by pioneering scholars across the convening disciplines.
 All are warmly welcome.

 Séraphine Nzué-Agbadou (Montclair State University)

 Enemy!
 Enemies!
 Staging the Enemy and Demonizing the Enemies in Théodore Bèze’s Abraham Sacrifant (1550)